Agent OS Architecture

 The core agent loop is fully functional.
 A user sends a chat message, Arcan loads the session from the Lago journal, reconstructs the state, calls an LLM provider (Anthropic, OpenAI-compatible, or Mock), executes tools through the Praxis sandbox, persists all events to redb, and streams the response via multi-format SSE.
 Sessions are fully replayable from the event journal.

-- Praxis tool engine (90 tests -- sandbox, filesystem, hashline editing, SKILL.md, MCP bridge)
+- Praxis tool engine (sandbox, filesystem, hashline editing, SKILL.md, MCP bridge)

 - Autonomic homeostasis (economic modes, hysteresis gates, RuleSet evaluation)